gospel-desk/www.logstown.com/_posts/2020-04-25-working-on-a-building.md

 collaborate on iconography for the [Twelve Believers](/the-twelve-believers/) project, we are starting to confront the question of the architectural and liturgical context that the icons will ultimately inhabit.
-My hope is that they will live in a chapel—the Chapel of the Faithful Servant—within a guest house on our family's property.
+My hope is that they will live in a chapel within a guest house on our family's property.
 This is essential to the Twelve Believers project and, I believe, an enrichment to the overall Gospel Desk story, so in this post I want to introduce our guest house and its situation.

 #### Perched Between Village and Forest